7 Steps to a Successful NDIN Application

 7. Maintain Compliance After Your NDIN Application is Accepted

 Even after an NDIN application is successfully processed, compliance does not end.
-The FDA requires companies to adhere to Good Manufacturing Practices (GMPs), monitor for adverse effects, and ensure accurate labeling.
+The FDA requires companies to adhere to ongoing compliance, including post-market surveillance for adverse effects and maintenance of accurate product labeling.
+Regular compliance checks help avoid regulatory issues and ensure continued market approval.

 Final Thoughts